renspringlea/ryba.ren/index.markdown

 <div markdown="1">

   - [The economics of aquaculture and fish welfare in Europe: A systematic review](https://www.animalask.org/post/the-economics-of-fish-farming-and-fish-welfare-in-europe), 2025.
+  - [Shrimp and Prawn Welfare in the Wild-Caught Fishing Industry: A Global Review and Recommendations for Research and Policy](https://www.routledge.com/Shrimp-and-Prawn-Welfare-in-the-Wild-Caught-Fishing-Industry-A-Global-Review-and-Recommendations-for-Research-and-Policy/Ryba-Davis-Tse-Singer/p/book/9781032901459), 2025, with Shannon M Davis, Tse Yip Fai, and Peter Singer.
   - [Tiered certification schemes for slower-growing chicken: Can a tiered animal welfare label help the Better Chicken Commitment?](https://www.animalask.org/post/tiered-certification-schemes-for-slower-growing-chicken), 2025.
   - [Are slow-growing broiler chickens actually better for animal welfare?
 Shining light on a poultry welfare concern using a farm-scale economic model](https://doi.org/10.1080/00071668.2024.2432926), *British Poultry Science*, 2024, with I. Khire.
   - [Party politics for animal advocacy: Part 1 – Animal-focused minor political parties](https://www.animalask.org/post/party-politics-for-animal-advocacy), 2023.